Algorithmic Decorrelation and Planted Clique in Dependent Random Graphs: The Case of Extra Triangles: General Result and Application to RGT

-In order to define the reverse transition we require a few definitions.
-The following describes the distribution of the set of added triangles conditioned on the graph with triangles being $G$.
+By the definition of random graph with triangles, $\Af$ transfers $\G(n,p)$ to $\rgt(n,p,p')$.
+The reverse transition is more complicated.
+We will first describe the distribution of the set of triangles that were added to $G_0$, conditioned on observing $G = \Af(G_0)$.
 Let $X\in \{0,1\}^{[n]\choose 3}$ be an indicator of a set of triangles.
-We use $|X|$ to denote the size of this set, $E(X)$ to denote the set of edges included in at least one of the triangles, and $\e(X)$ to denote the total number of edges, $|E(X)|$.
+We use $|X|$ to denote the size of this set, $E(X)$ to denote the set of edges included in at least one of the triangles, and $\e(X)= |E(X)|$ to denote the total number of edges.

 \begin{definition}[Triangle Distribution] For a given graph $G$, the \emph{triangle distribution} $\mu_G$ is a distribution over subsets of triangles $x\in \{0,1\}^{\binom{[n]}{3}}$.
 The probability mass function $\mu_G$ is given by